tomedunn/the-finished-book/_monsters/categorizing-monsters/categorizing-monsters.md

 <figure id="fig:monster-distribution">
     {% include_relative fig-monster-distribution-small.html %}
     {% include_relative fig-monster-distribution-large.html %}
-    <figcaption>Figure 1: Distribution of monsters by CR for each category.</figcaption>
+    <figcaption>Distribution of monsters by CR for each category.</figcaption>
 </figure>

-Figure <a href="#fig:monster-distribution" class="fig-ref">1</a> shows how these categories of monsters are distributed from CR 1 to 30.
+Figure \figref{fig:monster-distribution} shows how these categories of monsters are distributed from CR 1 to 30.

 For CR 10 and lower, the vast majority of monsters fall into the Generic category.
 Meanwhile, the majority of monsters CR 15 and higher fall into the Legendary and Generic categories.
 As a result, when analyzing aspects of the game that rely on higher CR monster stats, care should be taken to make sure Legendary and Unique monsters aren't being sampled unfairly.